open-guides/og-aws/README.md

 	Cons:
 	- Since credits are shared, if one application over-consumes them, it will affect the others.
-	- A compromise is made with regards to [security](http://docs.aws.amazon.com/efs/latest/ug/security-considerations.html).
-All clients will have to have network access to the drive.
+	- A compromise is made with regards to [security](http://docs.aws.amazon.com/efs/latest/ug/security-considerations.html): all clients will have to have network access to the drive.
 Someone with root access on one client instance can mount any directory on the EFS and they have read-write access to all files on the drive, even if they don't have access to the applications hosted on other clients.
+There isn't a no-root-squash equivalent for EFS.

 ### EFS Gotchas and Limitations